lqlee/languageSpeed/README.md

 ## Output
-With the random value assignment, the Go lang runs even faster than C/Java, becomes No 1.
+With the random value initialization, the Go lang runs even faster than C/Java, becomes No 1 (306 < 390 < 448).
 ```
 $ make run
 ./dotproductc